Skip to content

 • importing sources and normalizing metadata

-• compiling sources/ -> wiki/ -> compiled/ + indexes/
+• compiling sources/ -> documents/ -> compiled/splits/ or sources/ -> wiki/ -> compiled/

-• running health and citation checks
+• running health, citation, and quality checks

 • running discovery, context, and answer evals